Jane Moore: Personal life

 Moore married Gary Farrow, the former vice-president of communications at Sony Music Entertainment, in 2002.
 Elton John was the best man at their wedding.
 Her husband owns a PR agency called The Corporation Group.
-They live in Richmond with their daughters Ellie, Grace and Lauren, and their Tibetan terrier dog named Jasper.
+They lived in Richmond, with their daughters, and their Tibetan terrier dog named Jasper.

-On 7 December 2022, while on-air on Loose Women, Moore revealed she and her husband were to separate.
+On 7 December 2022, while on-air on ITV's Loose Women, Moore revealed that she and her husband were to separate, but that their amicable marital split had suffered a delay, due to Farrow's broken leg after a fall, and she was acting as a carer.